 No. Many people who develop problems have been viewed as responsible and strong by those who care about them.
 Precipitating factors often lead to a change in behavior, such as retirement or job related stress.

-Anyone who gambles can develop problems if they are not aware of the risks and do not gamble responsibly.
+Anyone who gambles can develop problems.
+This is why it is important to be aware of the risks and to gamble in a responsible way, if you choose to gamble.
 When gambling behavior interferes with finances, relationships and the workplace, a serious problem already exists.

 Do casinos, lotteries and other types of gambling “cause” problem gambling?